alexmeckes/localai-test/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory and add your Anthropic API key:
+4. Create a `.env` file in the root directory and add your OpenRouter API key:
    ```
-   ANTHROPIC_API_KEY=your-api-key-here
+   OPENROUTER_API_KEY=your-api-key-here
    ```

 5. Run the application: